sonatype-nexus-community/nexusiq-successmetrics/README.md

 When running in this mode a web UI for the Success Metrics application is available on the localhost <http://localhost:4040>

-### Produce high level reports based on the downloaded metrics data
+### Data extract (non-interactive) mode

 The Success Metrics application will perform calculations on the provided metrics, output files representing this and then close.
 Three output files can then be found in the `./successmetrics-[releasenumber]/output` directory.

-1. Metrics Summary pdf
+1. Metrics Summary PDF
-2. Insights csv
+2. Insights CSV
-3. Data Extract csv
+3. Data Extract CSV

 ## The Fine Print